 The Shadow Monster Is Real

-The average business owner would be terrified to discover that there’s something very similar to the “Shadow Monster” from Stranger Things lurking in the shadows of his or her organization.
-Just like the fictional creature, this monster usually reveals itself only when it’s already too late to avoid the chaos it brings.
+The average business owner would be terrified to discover something very similar to the “Shadow Monster” from Stranger Things lurking in the shadows of his or her organization.
+Like the fictional creature, this monster usually reveals itself only when it’s too late to avoid the chaos it brings.

 Where did it come from?
 From within the organization itself.
-That’s right, shadow IT is the product of employees and the consequence of lacking IT policies and outdated technology.
+Shadow IT is the product of employees and the consequence of lacking IT policies and outdated technology.
 Here’s how Gartner defines it:

 Shadow IT refers to IT devices, software, and services outside the ownership or control of IT organizations.